hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2024-03-12 (Primer: MusicKit)
+A presentation and example code that shows how to utilized Apple's MusicKit in an iOS app.

 ##### 2024-02-20 (Primer: WeatherKit)
 A presentation and example code that shows how to utilized Apple's WeatherKit in an iOS app.